top of page

 Consistency

 Andy rarely if ever missed sessions.
 After showing he could execute 2 days per week with >90% consistency for about 6 weeks, I then moved him to three times per week.
 You simply cannot underestimate the importance of showing up week in and week out for rehabbing and gaining strength.
-We hav always stuck to the number of days that Andy can do with 90% compliance or more.
+We have always stuck to the number of days that Andy can do with 90% compliance or more.

 Andy achieving his first ever muscle up